 Training for maximum strength involves training with low repetitions and a heavy weight, requiring you to exert as much force as possible with no time limit.
-A good example of this is the bench press in Powerlifting where the predominant characteristic is maximal strength to enable the athlete to overcome a high force (bar and weights).
+A good example of this is the bench press in Powerlifting where the predominant characteristic of maximal strength enables the athlete to overcome a high force (bar and weights).